timholds/font-familiarity/README.md

 Did it a few times and grabbed some different text used this repo https://github.com/honeysilvas/google-fonts to get a full list of fonts and asked claude to put each font on it's own line, which handled the two word fonts pretty nicely

+challenge - 50GB of image data is too big to upload past Github 5GB limit
+- try 100 images per class instead of 1000
+- try resizing to 256x256 instead of 512
+- save the images out as jpeg instead of png and so some compression

+TODO experiment with different image sizes and compression levels TODO try saving images in greyscale